lacymorrow/crossover/readme.md

 #### Workaround

 If you absolutely need to use `Fullscreen` mode, or your game is not supported by crossover, there is a workaround using [AutoHotKey](https://www.autohotkey.com/).

+_Doesn't work with some games [#47](https://github.com/lacymorrow/crossover/issues/47#issuecomment-895995990), and causes FPS issues in other cases_

 Install AutoHotKey and run this script with it (save it as `script.ahk` and double-click it):